Virus Protection

 Virus Hoaxes

 There are a lot of viruses out there.
 And then there are some viruses that aren't really out there at all.
-There are many e-mail messages floating around the Internet that claim to be viruses (Good Times, Join the Crew) and are nothing more than hoaxes.
+There are many e-mail messages floating around the Internet that claim to be viruses and are nothing more than hoaxes.
 The problem with these messages is that people keep forwarding the messages to all their friends, and the message ends up spreading as if it was a virus.
 Hoax virus warning messages are more than mere annoyances.
 After repeatedly becoming alarmed, only to learn that there was no real virus, computer users may get into the habit of ignoring all virus warning messages, leaving them especially vulnerable to the next real, and truly destructive, virus.

-If you receive an e-mail that warns you of a virus, such as "Good Times," that you can get via reading an e-mail message, check it out before panicking and forwarding it to everyone you know - it may be a hoax!
-To learn if a virus warning is a hoax or not, consult the list of virus hoaxes located at http://vil.mcafee.com/hoax.asp or http://www.symantec.com/avcenter/hoax.html or http://www.vmyths.com or http://www.snopes.com/.
+If you receive an e-mail that warns you of a virus that you can get via reading an e-mail message, check it out before panicking and forwarding it to everyone you know - it may be a hoax!

 Questions about virus protection?